 - At the end of the cycle, the grains would have absorbed a lot of water and sugars.
 Hence sparging/ washing the grains with some warm water is recommended to improve the extraction efficiency (taking sweet sticky maltose out of grains).
 Improper sparging is the primary reason for some home-brewers not being able to hit the target specific gravity.

 - Wort Oxygenation: During the mash-out (last rest) and boiling, much of the dissolved oxygen in the wort is expelled.
-To create a healthy yeast culture in the fermentation, we need a 4-6ppm of dissolved oxygen.
+To create a healthy yeast culture in the fermentation, we need 4-6ppm of dissolved oxygen.

-- Tincture iodine (easily available in chemist shop or first aid kits) turn purple when added to starch.
+- Tincture iodine (easily available in chemist shop or first aid kits) turns purple when added to starch.
 This is the easiest test that most brewers use to check if the mashing process is complete.
-For this we need a few teaspoons of wort and a drop of iodine.
+For this, we need a few teaspoons of wort and a drop of iodine.
 Residual starch in wort not only causes starch haze but also lower extraction efficiency.
 Poor quality starch and inadequate amylase rests are the primary reasons.

 - Most recipe books will have instructions to introduce hops in the wort with time.
 Please note that this time is the countdown time (i.e. time to flame off).
-Typically, aromatic hops are added in the last 10-15 minutes of boil, while bittering hops in the last 45-60 minutes.
-Some recipe call for flavored hops, which are added in the last 15-20 mins from flame off.
+Typically, aromatic hops are added in the last 10-15 minutes of the boil, while bittering hops in the last 45-60 minutes.
+Some recipe calls for flavored hops, which are added in the last 15-20 mins from flame off.

-- Most wheat based recipes will also call for infusion of coriander seeds and orange peels in the boil.
+- Most wheat-based recipes will also call for an infusion of coriander seeds and orange peels in the boil.
 Similarly, some Christmas styles will have roasted pumpkin and spices infused.
 For most practical purposes, treat them as hops.
 If the aromatic component is high (like cloves) then add them late in the boil.
 If the resinous component of the spice is high (like cinnamon), then introduce them early.

-- Sometimes, I make a single large batch in my mashtun but then I divide it into a dozen fermenters and test various dry hopping combinations.
+- Sometimes, I make a single large batch in my mashtun but then I divide it into a dozen fermenters and test various dry-hopping combinations.
 Commercial breweries also have a similar pilot batch concept where they make about 100Liters batch of different flavors for market research.

 - Please don’t forget to sanitize the equipment and pasteurize the wort.
 Carelessness and improper sanitation is the fastest way to ruin a batch.

-- Once you start designing your own recipes, it might be a good idea to refer to a BIAB calculator (Brew In A Bag) for the SRM (color) and bitterness (IBU).
+- Once you start designing your recipes, it might be a good idea to refer to a BIAB calculator (Brew In A Bag) for the SRM (color) and bitterness (IBU).
 There are tons of brewing resources available online.